slowernews/wisdom-tldr/chapters/introduction.md

 HINT: How to lower your expectations?
 Be [grateful]().

 <!--
+> *'Many people lose the small joys in the hope for the big happiness.' -- Pearl S. Buck*

 regrets of the dying: Don't ignore your dreams; don't work too much; say what you think; cultivate friendships; be happy.

 True happiness, at its core, is simply about creating a life where your positive experiences and emotions outweigh the bad ones.